gu-app-club/lets-learn-jobs/README.md

 # Projects

 ## Doohicky.io [Summer, 2016]
+- Combines foo with bar whenever a user clicks a button.
 - Built with Node.js and React.
 - Hosted on AWS.
+- 5,000 daily active users
 ```

 ## Make a personal website to showcase your side projects